 A friend recently sent me a copy of Richard Wiseman’s Rip it Up.
 Wiseman wrote his book with the perspective that the self help book publishing industry is doing its customers a disservice.
-In general, most authors of those books suggest that the answer to happiness lies in changing thought patterns, and that once we’ve adopted a new way of thinking, our behaviors will follow suit, and voila, a new happier/healthier/more successful life will be ours.
+In general, most authors of those books suggest that the answer to happiness lies in changing thought patterns.
+And that once we’ve adopted a new way of thinking, our behaviors will follow suit.
+Voila- a new happier/healthier/more successful life will be ours.

 Rip it Up follows the principle expounded by the ‘Father of Psychology,’ William James, in the late 19th Century: ‘If you want a quality, act as if you already have it.’
-This is known as the ‘as if’ principle, and countless experiments have shown that by behaving in certain ways, they will become natural.
-Wiseman claims the principle is radical, but really it is quite simple.
+This is known as the ‘as if’ principle.
+Countless experiments have shown that by behaving in certain ways, they will become natural.
+Wiseman claims the principle is radical.
+But really it is quite simple.
 Smile and you do feel happier.
 Clench your fists and you will feel angry.

 What would you do if you didn’t have an eating disorder?